Consumer Medicine Information

 skin to completely dry.

-3. Apply a thin layer of APOC-5FU to the affected areas of your skin, preferably with
+3. Apply a thin layer of APOC-5FU to the affected areas of your skin as directed by your

-a non-metal applicator, cotton bud or a rubber glove.
-Avoid applying to eyelids, nose,
+doctor, preferably with a non-metal applicator, cotton bud or a rubber glove.
+Avoid

-4. Wash your hands thoroughly immediately after using APOC-5FU.
+4. Wash your hands carefully and thoroughly immediately after using APOC-5FU.

 cm (approx. 23 x 23cm).
 Treat larger areas a section at a time.